juandpinto/thesis-manuscript/source/13_results.md

 This free and open nature makes subtitle corpora excellent tools for research in languages that don't yet have large, high-quality corpora of spoken language.
 Though advances in technology are rapidly making this type of data-collection more accessible, the costs remain too high for many less-commonly taught languages as of now.
 This is largely due to the arduous process of transcribing audio recordings.[@IzreelTranscribingSpokenIsraeli2004]

-An ideal corpus for this sort of task would consist of many millions of tokens of recorded, transcribed, and parsed, spontaneous spoken language.
+An ideal corpus for this sort of task would consist of many millions of tokens of recorded, transcribed, and parsed spontaneous spoken language.
 Several attempts have been made to create a corpus of this nature in Hebrew.

 The most prominent of these is the [*Corpus of Spoken Israeli Hebrew* (CoSIH)](http://cosih.com/), created at Tel Aviv University between 2000 and 2002 [@IzreelDesigningCoSIHCorpus2001].
 Designed and initiated by a team of distinguished scholars, it unfortunately ran out of funding long before its goals were met.
 The CoSIH website (*<http://cosih.com/>*) makes available to the public a total of 13.5 hours of recorded Hebrew, with just over five hours of it having been transcribed.